-Operational Excellence Case Study: SaaS Provider
+Operational excellence case study: SaaS provider

-A SaaS provider specializing in customer relationship management (CRM) tools needs to maintain high availability and reliability while continuously delivering updates and new features to its customers.
+A SaaS provider specializing in Customer Relationship Management (CRM) tools needs to maintain high availability and reliability while continuously delivering updates and new features to its customers.
 The provider aims to optimize its operational workflows by adopting best practices for automation, monitoring, and incident response.

-Implementation Steps:
+Implementation steps: